Mothers group petitions Disney over sick pay laws

-ORLANDO, Florida (Reuters) - Representatives of a national organization of mothers were prevented on Thursday from delivering a petition to Walt Disney World accusing it of trying to block laws that would require companies to provide paid sick leave for employees.
+ORLANDO, Fla., April 26 (Reuters) - Representatives of a national organization of mothers were prevented on Thursday from delivering a petition to Walt Disney World accusing it of trying to block laws that would require companies to provide paid sick leave for employees.

 “They were turned away and security was called,” Kristin Rowe-Finkbeiner, executive director of MomsRising, told Reuters on Friday.